 IV.
 Turn off flame and add 1 tsp hemp hearts, 1 tsp chia seeds and mix.

-V. Pour into your favorite serving bowl and top with a drizzle of almond milk, sliced pear, scoop of almond butter, and some hemp hearts.
+V. Pour into your favorite serving bowl and top with a drizzle of cream, sliced pear, scoop of almond butter, and some hemp hearts.